-Milestone I - Quarterly Groundwater Monitoring, Sampling, and Reporting Before Remediation Implementation.
+Milestone F - Quarterly Groundwater Monitoring, Sampling, and Reporting Before Remediation Implementation.
 For this milestone, the total number of groundwater monitoring and sampling events that will be needed will be based on the schedule proposed by the consultant.
 Specifically, consultants should include costs to complete all quarterly groundwater sampling activities scheduled to be completed prior to the implementation of the remedial strategy.
 Bid responses as well as the Bid Cost Spreadsheet should clearly indicate the number of quarters that are included in the costs for this milestone.
 Please note that USTIF will only pay the selected firm for the actual number of events conducted (i.e. if a firm includes the costs to complete two (2) events, but only one (1) event is conducted; then the firm will only be paid for the one (1) event completed).
+The selected consultant should be prepared to conduct the first groundwater sampling event at the Site approximately two (2) weeks after the execution of the contract.
 Following the completion of each quarterly groundwater sampling event, the selected consultant should prepare a summary progress report for submittal to the PADEP.